Angela Kulikov

-Angela Kirsten Kulikov (born 31 March 1998) is an American tennis player.
+Angela Kirsten Kulikov (born 31 March 1998) is an American tennis player who specializes in doubles.

 She has a career-high doubles ranking of world No. 57, achieved on 24 October 2022.

 Kulikov has played college tennis at the University of Southern California (USC).

 Career

-Kulikov won her first ITF title at the 2019 Thoreau Tennis Open, in the doubles draw, partnering Rianna Valdes.
+Kulikov won her first ITF Circuit title at the 2019 Thoreau Tennis Open, in the doubles draw, partnering Rianna Valdes.

-Kulikov won her first WTA title at the 2022 Hamburg European Open partnering Sophie Chang.
+She won her first WTA Tour title at the 2022 Hamburg European Open, partnering Sophie Chang.